 Willis Cooper.
 That’s Alice’s dad, man. –No, he was killed in Vietnam. –No, he was Eddie Haskell.

 Willis (or Wyllis) Cooper (1899-1955) was a writer and producer who wrote Son of Frankenstein and the somewhat racist (to modern eyes, anyway) series of Mr. Moto films starring Peter Lorre as the literary Japanese secret agent, back in the days when they still cast white people as Asians.
 He was best known for the radio horror programs Lights Out and Quiet, Please!
 Alice Cooper (born Vincent Furnier) is a heavy metal musician who became infamous in the 1970s for his heavy makeup, songs like “School’s Out” and “No More Mr. Nice Guy,” and accidentally killing a chicken in concert.
-Jerry Mathers, who played the title character in the TV sitcom Leave it to Beaver (CBS/ABC, 1957-1963), left show business to have a normal life, and rumors began to spread that he had been killed in the Vietnam War, which was claiming the lives of thousands of young American men at the time.
+Jerry Mathers, who played the title character in the TV sitcom Leave it to Beaver (CBS/ABC, 1957-1963), left show business to have a normal life after the series ended, and rumors began to spread that he had been killed in the Vietnam War, which was claiming the lives of thousands of young American men at the time.
 Mathers did serve in the Air Force Reserve, but was reportedly turned away when he attempted to enlist in the Marines, who feared a backlash if Beaver Cleaver was killed in Nam.
 Mathers did appear, in uniform and with a shaved head, at the 1967 Emmy Awards; rumors of his death were widespread by 1969.
 He survived the war unscathed, however, and later returned to acting.
 Eddie Haskell, played by Ken Osmond, was Wally Cleaver's polite but sneaky best friend in the series.
 Another durable urban legend maintains that Alice Cooper was “the guy who played Eddie Haskell on Leave it to Beaver.”
 False.

 Ford Motor Company is one of the world’s oldest automakers, founded in 1903 by Henry Ford.
 Ford Beebe (1888-1978) was a writer and director of many serials, including several in the Flash Gordon and Buck Rogers series.